tent/tent.io/content/blog/introducing-tent.md

 ### The Tent Ecosystem

-Tent not specifying the economics of an ecosystem.
+Tent is not specifying the economics of an ecosystem.
 There will be many options for users, from free to paid to self hosted, from ad supported to advertising-free, with providers that serve different market segments and types of users.
 Since anyone can set up a Tent server or become a service